euler-xyz/ethereum-vault-connector/docs/faq.md

 ## How does the EVC interact with other smart contracts?

-The EVC interacts with other smart contracts, including vaults, through several key functions: `call`,`batch` and `controlCollateral`.
+The EVC interacts with other smart contracts, including vaults, through several key functions: `call`,`batch`, and `controlCollateral`.

 1. `call`: The function allows to execute arbitrary calldata on external smart contract with account and vault status checks deferred.
 If the target contract is `msg.sender`, the EVC execution context is set as per the account specified.
 If the target contract is not `msg.sender`, only the Account Owner or Account Operator are allowed to execute arbitrary calldata on behalf of the specified account.
-This function may also be used when a vault is called directly and wants to imitate being called through the EVC or when remaining value needs to be recovered from the EVC.
+This function may also be used when a vault is called directly and wants to imitate being called through the EVC or when the remaining value needs to be recovered from the EVC.
 1. `batch`: The function allows for the execution of a list of operations atomically.
 This means that all operations either succeed together or fail together.
 This function is used when the EVC needs to interact with multiple smart contracts in a specific sequence.
 1. `controlCollateral`: The function allows an enabled Controller Vault to execute arbitrary calldata on any of its enabled Collateral Vaults on behalf of a specified account.
 This function is particularly useful for liquidation flows, where the Controller Vault needs to interact with Collateral Vaults to seize collateral.